-- Phone service – provides immediate solutions, suitable for users who are more comfortable speaking directly to a customer service representative.
+- Phone service – provides solutions for users who prefer speaking directly to a customer service representative.

-- Knowledge database – comes in the form of tutorials or guides for users who prefer to research and solve issues independently.
+- Knowledge database – comes in the form of tutorials or guides for users who prefer to solve issues independently.

-Most hosting providers offer free live chat and email support with each plan.
-These support channels should be sufficient if you run a personal or a small business website.
+Many hosting providers offer live chat and email support with each plan.
+These support channels should be sufficient when running a personal or a small business website.

-All in all, including tech support as part of your maintenance costs will depend on your website’s needs.
+All in all, including tech support as part of your website maintenance cost will depend on your needs.